-Among the garden areas to enjoy are a summer garden, wildflower meadow, ace glade, quarry garden, walled garden, camelia walk, and a cottage garden, to name just a few.
+Among the garden areas to enjoy are a summer garden, wildflower meadow, acer glade, quarry garden, walled garden, camellia walk, and a cottage garden, to name just a few.
 Explore Garden House and see if you can answer for yourself the question, 'is this the best garden in Britain?'

 About Garden House